any-docs/css/content/guides/animations/using/index.md

 element.className = "slide-in";
 ```

-This is pretty standard code; you can get details on how it works in the documentation for {{domxref("eventTarget.addEventListener()")}}.
+This is pretty standard code; you can get details on how it works in the documentation for `eventTarget.addEventListener()`.
 The last thing this code does is set the `class` on the element we'll be animating to "slide-in"; we do this to start the animation.

 Why?
 Because the `animationstart` event fires as soon as the animation starts, and in our case, that happens before our code runs.
 So we'll start the animation ourselves by setting the class of the element to the style that gets animated after the fact.